First Lady of Colombia: Origins of the title

-The use of the title "First Lady" originated in the United States, first mentioned in reference to Dolley Madison, it was later used in other forms until 1877 when it was used in print media to refer to Lucy Webb Hayes, wife of Rutherford B. Hayes.
-In Colombia, the title was first used in print media in 1833, when the magazine Cromos used it to refer to the wife of President Franklin D. Roosevelt, Eleanor Roosevelt as First Lady of the United States, by then the term was broadly used in the United States to refer to the wife of the president.
-The title was first adopted for Colombian use the following year, when on 8 August 1834 Cromos referred to María Michelsen Lombana as "First Lady of Colombia" during the inauguration of her husband, President Alfonso López Michelsen.
+The use of the title First Lady originated in the United States, first mentioned in reference to Dolley Madison, it was later used in other forms until 1877 when it was used in print media to refer to Lucy Webb Hayes, wife of Rutherford B. Hayes.
+In Colombia, the title was first used in print media in 1933, when the magazine Cromos used it to refer to the wife of President Franklin D. Roosevelt, Eleanor Roosevelt as First Lady of the United States, by then the term was broadly used in the United States to refer to the wife of the president.
+The title was first adopted for Colombian use the following year, when on 8 August 1934 Cromos referred to María Michelsen de López as "First Lady of Colombia" during the inauguration of her husband, President Alfonso López Pumarejo.

+Non-spouse in the role

+The title can be held officially by a woman not the wife of a president, to date only a woman not the wife of a president has served as first lady, this happens when the president is single or widowed, or when the president's wife cannot fulfill the duties of first lady.
+In this case, the position has been occupied by a relative of the president, such as María Antonia Suárez, daughter of Marco Fidel Suárez.

+Potential male title

+Each of the 34 presidents of Colombia have been male, and all have either had their wives, or a female hostess, assume the role of first lady.
+Thus, a male equivalent for the title of first lady has never been necessary.
+However, in 2002, when Noemí Sanín became the second woman to win a major party's presidential nomination, questions arose about what her boyfriend Javier's title would be if she won the presidency.
+During the campaign, the title of First Gentleman of Colombia was most frequently suggested for Javier Aguirre.
+Additionally, male spouses of departments governors are often called the First Gentleman of their respective department (for example, Óscar Palacio was the first gentleman of San Andrés, while his wife, Susanie Davis, served as governor).
+In the end Noemí Sanín lost the elections, however the Constitutional Court establishes that if a woman is elected president, her spouse will be known as "First Gentleman of the Nation", in the same way that this title is formulated for a woman.

 Role

 The position of the first lady is unofficial, it is not an elected one, carries no official duties, and receives no salary.
 Nonetheless, first ladies have held a highly visible position in Colombian society.
 The role of the first lady has evolved over the years, but she is, first and foremost, the spouse of the president.

-For much of history, the spouse of the president, as in the case of most women in Colombia, did not have any sort of real influence or recognition.
-According to the Constitutional Court of Colombia, the first lady holds the title of private citizen before the public administration, but it gives the first lady a further special role, as, being the spouse of the president, the first lady symbolically embodies, along with the president of the republic, the idea of national unity in accordance to Article 188 of the 1991 Colombian Constitution.

-On 30 December 1968 Congress passed Law 75 of 1968 that created the Colombian Institute for Family Welfare (ICBF); Article 58 stated that "The Presidency of the Institute shall be exercised by the wife of the President...".
-This was the first instance that legal responsibility was granted to the Office of the First Lady on a permanent basis.
-This was later modified by Article 25 of Law 7 of 1979 that changed the role of the first lady in the ICBF: "The board of directors will be presided by the spouse of the President".
-This resolved a conflict of authority between the similar offices of President (until then the first lady) and the general director; also of note was the modified terminology of wife to spouse, introducing the possibility of a future president to be a woman and her spouse to be a man.
-Law 7 of 1979 allowed the first lady to remain involved with the ICBF without any specific duties in an ad honorem capacity.